Emma Byrne: Personal life

-Bryne grew up in Leixlip, County Kildare, and attended secondary school at Coláiste Chiaráin.
+Byrne grew up in Leixlip, County Kildare, and attended secondary school at Coláiste Chiaráin.

 She previously worked in the Football Association of Ireland (FAI) ticket office and was later employed as a coach in Arsenal's academy.
 She married former professional footballer Marcus Bignot in June 2013.
-Emma and Marcus Bignot have since divorced.
+In June 2023, she married her old Arsenal teammate Vicky Losada of Spain.